asheren/manager_tools/Offsites/content.md

 - creating open, unstructured time and space
 - LINK TO SAMPLE OFFSITE AGENDAS.
 Ask people to submit PRs with links to their agendas.
 - team contract to kick things off
+  - an important aspect of an offsite is to set the stage
   - computers closed
   - rotating note taker